-I recognize that I will employ elements of methodological inventiveness in my research as I seek to create my living educational theory (Whitehead, 2009).
-However I am using narrative to research because it: ... privileges individual lived experience as a source of insights useful not only to the person himself or herself but also to the wider field of social science scholarship generally... and it takes the immediacy of lived experiences, specially its narrative qualities, as a fundamental reality to be examined and acted on.
+However, as I seek to create my living educational theory (Whitehead, 2009).
+I am using narrative to research precisely because it:

+... privileges individual lived experience as a source of insights useful not only to the person himself or herself but also to the wider field of social science scholarship generally... and it takes the immediacy of lived experiences, specially its narrative qualities, as a fundamental reality to be examined and acted on.
 (Clandinin & Rosiek, 2007, pp. 49-50)